 The partnership brings Mitsuko Uchida and the MCO to major venues and multiple-concert residencies across the world.
 It kicked off in January 2016 with an extensive European tour with 5 concerts in Spain (Alicante, Valencia, Barcelona, Oviedo, and Bilbao) and further performances in Luxembourg, Salzburg and Frankfurt.
 Each concert included two piano concertos paired around Mozart’s Divertimento K. 137, led by the MCO’s concertmaster.
 The tour concluded with a chamber music concert with Mitsuko Uchida in Frankfurt.

-In October and November 2016, Mitsuko Uchida and the MCO toured Japan.
-This tour culminated in a residency at Tokyo’s Suntory Hall on the occasion of the landmark venue’s 30th anniversary.
+In Autumn 2016, Mitsuko Uchida and the MCO toured Japan.
+This tour culminated in in a residency at Tokyo’s Suntory Hall on the occasion of the landmark venue’s 30th anniversary.
 Mitsuko Uchida was featured with a Mozart cycle in the in the opening series of the hall in 1986.
-In February 2017, the MCO reconvened with Mitsuko Uchida for concerts in Perugia, Treviso, and in Hamburg's newly-opened Elbphilharmonie.
+In Spring 2017, the MCO and Mitsuko Uchida performed in Perugia, Treviso, and in Hamburg’s newly-opened Elbphilharmonie.